 Before sunset some clouds rolled in that created interesting light patterns on the valley and the mountains to the west.
 I could see virga (any form of precipitation that doesn’t reach the ground) hanging down from the clouds in the distance.
 The dark clouds disappeared before sunset and soon after I fell asleep thinking about Fish Springs NWR.

 Morning arrived without a cloud in the sky and we headed towards Fish Springs NWR through some gorgeous country.
-I’ve heard other people say there is “nothing to see in the desert” but I have to disagree, I find the desert to be fascinating and there is an abundance of life well suited to the dry, harsh environment.
+I’ve heard other people say there is “nothing to see in the desert” but I have to disagree, I find the desert to be fascinating and there is an abundance of life that is well suited to the dry, harsh environment.

 The geological history alone keeps my mind whirling and imagining what life here was like 500 thousand to a billion years ago.
 The area is all part of what used to be ancient Lake Bonneville and it was under water except for the highest peaks.
 There are areas where the benches (old shorelines) are quite visible.
 It is a 40 mile drive from Simpson Springs to Fish Springs all of which is on gravel roads.
 Be ready for the bumps.